vivekkpatil7/Python-Programs/README.md

     <img src="https://img.shields.io/github/last-commit/lenargasimov/100-days-of-python?style=plastic" alt="GitHub last commit">
 </p>

+I used Pycharm,google colab and Jupyter-notebook to write code.

 Since I Started Learning python.
 Goal is to master in python, I follow many tutorial on internet(youtube).I read few book on python, It provide more and more knowlegde gain concepts. i have taking notes and what-not and attempting all of Practice and Project to the best of my abilities.
 I'll be using this repository as a way for myself to access them as and i make this more structured.
 It help full for me to revise and learn.
-I specially thankfull my mentor form over internet : Nitish Singh, Krish Naik, Sudhanshu Kumar
+I specially thanks to my mentor form over internet : Nitish Singh, Krish Naik, Sudhanshu Kumar

 ## Beginner 👨🏻‍🎓
 - [Day 1](): Introduction to Variables - Comments